Replacing functors with enriched ones: Homotopy functors

 \section{Homotopy functors}

 In this part, we will describe conditions under which a functor can be replaced by one that respects an enrichment in simplicial sets or topological spaces; in particular, we will prove \Cref{TheoremA}.
 We start by describing such conditions in the simplicial case in \Cref{ssec:SimplicialFunctors}, after which we will consider the topological case in \Cref{ssec:ContinuousFunctors}.
-In \Cref{ssec:DwyerKan}, we show how to obtain our result on Dwyer-Kan localizations, namely \Cref{TheoremB}, as a corollary of the simplicial case.
+In \Cref{ssec:DwyerKan}, we show how to obtain Proposition 1.3.4.7 of \cite{Lurie2017HigherAlgebra} as a corollary of the simplicial case.

 \begin{remark} There are also versions of the main results of \Cref{ssec:SimplicialFunctors,ssec:ContinuousFunctors} for (symmetric) functors of several variables.
 We will not explicitly prove them here, but refer the reader to \Cref{ssec:MultireducedFunctors} and \Cref{remark:HomotopyMultiFunctors} instead. \end{remark}